(All fields required)

 Kocaeli H, Chaalala C, Abruzzo T, Zuccarello M. Results of modern surgical management for posterior cerebral artery aneurysms: seven year experience in the endovascular era.
 Acta Neurochirurgica.
 2009 Dec;151(12):1583-91.Khan SNH, Abruzzo T, Ringer AJ.
 Successful endovascular reconstruction of acutely ruptured pseudoaneurysm of the vertebral artery, complicated by isolated vertebrobasilar circulation and symptomatic vasospasm.
 Clinical Neurology and Neurosurgery.
 2009 Dec;111(10):868-73.

-Sara C. Knapke, MS, CGC Clinical Manager and Certified Genetic Counselor
+Sara C. Knapke, LGC Clinical Manager and Certified Genetic Counselor

 Clinical Manager and Certified Genetic Counselor

-Nancy Doan Leslie, MD Director, Biochemical Genetics Laboratory
+Nancy Doan Leslie, MD Interim Co-Director, Division of Human Genetics

 Professor, UC Department of Pediatrics